Gifted poster

 The inciting incident occurs at 12 minutes when Mary solves a complex college-level math problem in first grade class, making it impossible to hide her genius.
 The principal calls Frank in, setting in motion events that will threaten their quiet life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Evelyn files for custody of Mary.
+This illustrates the protagonist's commitment to Evelyn files for custody of Mary.
 Frank makes the active choice to fight for Mary in court rather than give in to his mother's demands, entering the legal battle that will define Act 2., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: The judge rules that Mary should be placed in foster care temporarily while the case is decided.
+Significantly, this crucial beat False defeat: The judge rules that Mary should be placed in foster care temporarily while the case is decided.
 Frank loses custody.
 What seemed like a righteous fight suddenly has devastating real-world consequences., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Frank realizes he cannot win—Evelyn has the resources and the court system favors her.
 In devastating defeat, he agrees to let Evelyn have custody of Mary.
 His dream of honoring his sister's wishes dies.
-He must give Mary up., shows the protagonist at their lowest point.
+He must give Mary up., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Frank discovers a hidden letter/document revealing crucial information: Diane had solved the Navier-Stokes problem before her death and left instructions that it only be published after Evelyn's death.
 This gives Frank leverage and clarity about Diane's true wishes., demonstrating the transformation achieved throughout the journey.